How We Got Here

 It wasn't until 2020, during Covid lockdown when one of these episodes happened out of state that I finally got some clarity.
 Out of state often means out of network care.
 I ended up at an emergency department in Long Island, NY without any access to my medical records.
 This meant all new scans and blood tests.
 It was in this CT scan result that the radiologist noted a lump in my pancreas that could be fluid due to the pancreatitis, but could not be ruled out as a tumor.

 And yet still, I did not push my doctors for follow-up immediately when I got back home.
 This was partly avoidance on my part, but also the difficulty in accessing care during Covid peak.
 I did not have any check-in appointments scheduled with my care team around this time, and did not prioritize dropping off these scan results for them to review.
-It wasn't until a few months later, with my next bout that I couldn't push it off any longer.
+It wasn't until a few months later, with my next pancreatitis bout, that I couldn't push it off any longer.
 I went into the Emergency Department as I normally would, but this time brought the CT scan results with me.
 I was immediately admitted for treatment and additional testing.
 This confirmed that the New York team was correct in identifying a tumor.
 It was Pancreatic Neuroendocrine Cancer (grade 3 pT2N1, positive for Chromogranin and Synaptophysin), and the treatment was going to be aggressive, invasive, and isolating (during the height of Covid protocols, much of it had to be done inpatient and alone).

 While that was the most difficult 2 years of my life, it was also the most empowering.
 I learned to speak up for myself, grow in my self-awareness and articulation of how I am thinking and feeling, not to be ashamed of the bad or hard days, to be vulnerable and open with family and friends, lean on others, and maintain my determination to celebrate of the good.
 I am all the better for it.